-asked the Lord Advocate what steps he is taking to relieve the pressure on the courts in Glasgow.
+asked the Lord Advocate if he will pay an official visit to the law courts in Glasgow.

 I have no immediate plans to visit the law courts in Glasgow.

 Is it not about time that the right hon. and learned Gentleman did visit the Glasgow courts?
 Is he aware of the increasing concern in Glasgow about whether the courts are able to cope with a frightening increase in their work load, particularly in crimes of violence?
 Would the right hon. and learned Gentleman be willing to call a meeting of fiscals, police, solicitors and court staff to consider whether the courts are able to cope with their increasing work load, or whether additional provision needs to be made?

 I am regularly in touch with procurators-fiscal in Glasgow.
 Their staffs are working under great pressure.
 There is difficulty in obtaining court time for a number of cases.
 Diets have been allocated for indictment cases up to 30th May 1977, and there are many cases awaiting allocation.
 This means that the delays cannot be reduced as much as would otherwise have been possible.
 Within the limits of public expenditure cuts, I am endeavouring to do the best that I can and I shall take note of the hon.
 Gentleman's suggestion, because a meeting of the sort that he suggests might prove useful.